 List of UNESCO heritage sites

 Ten sites enlisted in UNESCO heritage sites since 1979.
 1: Sagarmatha National Park, 2: Chitwan National Park, 3: Lumbini, 4: Kathmandu Durbar Square, 5: Bhaktapur Durbar Square, 6: Patan Durbar Square, 7: Swayambhunath Stupa, 8: Boudhanath Stupa, 9: Changu Narayan Temple and 10: Pashupatinath Temple.
-Note: Tourist should pay an entrance in the world heritage sites and museum.
+Note: Tourist should have to pay an entrance in the world heritage sites and museum.

 Places to see